jbmartin/SifteoBlickets/README.md

 #What are blickets?

-There's no such thing as a blicket!
-Well, that's not exactly true.
-The work 'blicket' is a neologism (or made up word) created by psychologists.
-To a psychologist or philosopher interested in how people reasong and learn about causality, a blicket means:
+The word 'blicket' is a neologism (or made up word) created by psychologists.
+To a psychologist or philosopher interested in how people reasong and learn about causality, a blicket usually means:

 **blicket** (n. *plural* blickets)

 1. (philosophy) An object with certain properties causing it to trigger a "blicket detector" (a device that lights up and plays music), introduced in certain experiments relating to causality and perception ([wikitonary](http://en.wiktionary.org/wiki/blicket)).

 In other words a 'blicket' is basically something that can _cause_ something else (specifically, the 'blicket detector') to do something.
 Just like an Asprin might cause your headache go away, a "blicket" might make a
 "blicket detector" go wild (blink and play sounds).
 Why call it a blicket?
 Meaningless nonesense words are an important tool for studying learning and reasoning because they help to reduce or remove the influence prior knowledge.
-You could call it anything but many experiements in causality have been done with the phrase 'blicket.'
+You could call it anything but many experiements in causality have been done (arbitrarily) with the phrase 'blicket.'

-Traditionally, psychologists have relied on using blicket detectors to emulate causal relationships.
+Psychologists have relied on using tge blicket detector game as a experimental model of how people learn new causal relationships.
-For example, an experimenter might show a child several wooden blocks with various perceptual properties (e.g., color, size, shape) and then place them individually on top of a homemade light box (aka blicket detector).
-If an object is a "blicket", the experimenter toggles a hidden switch that causes the box to flash and play music.
-The goal is to see how the child learns which object _cause_ the blicket detector to activate.
-The important questions this simple game lets you explore include how children generalize from certain objects to other, novel ones.
-For example, do the child generalize based on perceptual properties, causal properties, or a mixture of these properties?
+How does the blicket game work?
+Typically in an experiment, the researcher tells the participant that there is a box that is a "blicket detector" that will play sounds and light up when a "blicket" is placed on top if it.
+In other words, the blicket will _cause_ the blicket detector to activate.
+Various objects (square blocks) are placed on the blicket detector one a time, and only certain ones cause the detector to activate.
+Thus, the physical collision between the blicket and the detector causes a change of state in the detector.
+The goal is to see how children and adults learn which objects _cause_ the blicket detector to activate.
+This simple game lets you explore include how children and adults generalize from certain objects to other, novel ones.
+For example, do people generalize based on perceptual properties, causal properties, or a mixture of these properties?

 #What are Sifteo Cubes?
 Sifteo offers a unique gaming platform centered around interactive 1.5 inch cubes each with their own LCD touch screen, motion sensor, accelerometer, and nearby object sensing abilities.